-In 2018 Kimes was honored as the inaugural Sonkin-Siegal Endowed Chair at the Chautauqua Institution, where he had served as Artistic Director in the Visual Arts for over three decades.
+In 2018 Kimes left Chautauqua, where he'd been honored as the inaugural Sonkin-Siegal Endowed Chair, in order to establish the ACI Residency in Umbria.
 A 2016 Scholar in Residence in the Art and Philosophy Seminar at the American Academy in Rome, he has received awards to be Artist in Residence at SACI in Florence; to work on the island of Kauai; to spend a year painting near Todi, Italy; a US Department of the Interior award to be artist in residence at Yellowstone; a grant from the Instituto Nacional de Bellas Artes to work in southern Mexico; Eisenhower Foundation support to be a US Visual Arts representative to the Jurmala Cultural Exchange in the Soviet Union; studio residency awards from the Millay Foundation, the Assensore di Cultura in Corciano, Italy, the Accademia di Belli Arti in Perugia, and many others.

-He has been a guest artist at universities, art academies and programs throughout the United States (a few of which include Dartmouth, Bard, Carnegie-Mellon, UC Davis, Parsons, Syracuse, Cleveland Institute of Art, Harvard, and Cooper Union) as well as programs in Rome, Umbria, Florence, Mexico, Germany, Latvia and others.
+He has been a guest artist at universities, art academies and programs throughout the United States (a few of which include Dartmouth, Bard, Carnegie-Mellon, Cleveland Institute of Art, Cooper Union, UC Davis, Harvard, Parsons and Syracuse University) as well as programs in Rome, Umbria, Florence, Mexico, Germany, Latvia and others.

-Kimes' curatorial practice is extensive, having organized dozens of salient exhibitions throughout the United States and internationally over the past 30+ years.
-As an educator and cultural builder he is in his fourth decade as a practicing artist who also teaches: more than 5,000 art students have studied with him directly, and many thousands more indirectly, in the programs he has built and led in New York City, Chautauqua, Washington, DC, Rome and Umbria.
+Kimes' curatorial practice is extensive, having organized dozens of exhibitions throughout the United States and internationally over the past 30+ years.
+As an educator and cultural builder he is in his fourth decade as an actively practicing artist who also teaches: more than 5,000 students have studied with him directly, and many thousands more indirectly, in the programs he has built and led in New York City, Chautauqua, Washington, DC, Rome and Umbria.

 LOIS JUBECK, Managing Director

 Lois Jubeck has managed visual art programs, galleries and visual art initiatives for more than three decades.
 More than 16,000 full and part time students and residency participants have worked with her during that time period.
 For over 25 years she has helped to build and support programs for Americans in Italy.
 From 1988 through 2018 she was Managing Director of the nationally recognized visual arts program at the historic Chautauqua Institution.
 At Chautauqua, in addition to managing the Chautauqua School of Art, she co-founded and directed Logan Galleries for 18 years.
 Along with Kimes, she built Chautauqua's visual arts programs into one of the most respected summer artist residencies in America.
-VACI now includes the Chautauqua School of Art, eight galleries in the Fowler-Kellogg and Strohl Art Centers, and the Chautauqua Visual Arts Lecture series.
-In 2018 she stepped down from her position at Chautauqua in order to collaborate with Kimes and create the ACI Residency in Italy.
+Chautauqua visual arts programs now include the Chautauqua School of Art, eight galleries in the Fowler-Kellogg and Strohl Art Centers, and the Chautauqua Visual Arts Lecture series.
+In 2018 she stepped down from her position at Chautauqua in order to collaborate with Kimes to create the ACI (Art and Culture in Italy) Residency for artists, writers and scholars in Corciano, Italy.

 Jubeck was also instrumental in helping to develop and support the American University's Art in Italy programs in Perugia and Corciano, Italy.
 Additionally, in recent years she has organized four Chautauqua in Italy programs in collaboration with the Pieve International Center.